Blog 2 of 4: Where’s the Best Place to Go on Safari?

 In our previous blog we explored “What do you want to experience on safari?” but in this blog we’re going to look at where the best places are to go on safari.

 Not surprisingly, when we ask most people where they want to go on safari, the default answer is typically “the Serengeti!”
-Kenya was established as a German Protectorate in 1885 and only a few years later the British arrived and settled.
+Kenya was established as the East Africa Protectorate in 1895 and a few years later in 1920, a colony.
 East Africa safaris became popular in the 1920’s (typically hunting safaris) and the world fell in love with Africa thanks to the well known movie “Out of Africa” that beautifully featured Meryl Streep & Robert Redford at their best.

 So in spite of great marketing, is the Serengeti really where you want to go or are there actually other choices that would better suit your safari interests?
 Let’s start at the beginning and look at the safari map of Africa.